Iran inching towards new dialogue process: US

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: US Defence Secretary Mark Esper has hinted that Iran might be nearer to an opportunity for new talks despite Tehran's latest move away from adherence to international curbs on its nuclear activities.
+WASHINGTON: US Defense Secretary Mark Esper has hinted that Iran might be nearer to an opportunity for new talks despite Tehran’s latest move away from adherence to international curbs on its nuclear activities.

 The statement came hours after Tehran told the European Union overnight that it had abandoned limits on research and development set out in its 2015 nuclear deal with world powers, describing it as a "third step" to scale back nuclear commitments since the United States withdrew from the agreement last year.